zorn/franklin/README.md

 Franklin currently remains in a very hacky state and many things are incomplete or only partial implemented.
 A rough timeline of things to come:

-## Current Goals: Technical Preview Two
+## Current Goals: Technical Preview Three

-* Do a design pass on the public pages, get the navigation to stick page to page.
-* The ability to customize page slugs.
-* The ability to host static page content off the root urls.
-* An RSS feed for recent content.

-## Technical Preview Three

 * The ability to import the current MikeZornek.com blog archive.
 * The ability to upload images and other assets to be used by blog articles.
+* The ability to host static page content off the root urls.

 ## Running Locally